ygahounzo/h-NUMO/docs/source/bc_time_method.rst

 h-NUMO is equipped with a suite of time-integrators which include:

 * Explicit 5-stage 3rd Order Runge-Kutta Methods (used only for the barotropic equations),
-* Two-level or predictor-corrector method for both barotropic and baroclinic equations.
+* Two-level or predictor-corrector method for baroclinic equations.